xp-dojo/consumer-driven-contracts/README.md

 ## Start with the Consumer

-Ensure the APIs you depend on don't change and accidentally break your applications.
+Ensuring the APIs you depend on don't change and accidentally break your applications.

 1. We want to include an account's description along with the account summary information in mobile app.